 The laboul surname is generally thought to derived from the Old French word "boul", denoting a type of birch tree.
 As a name it was likely first used by someone living near such trees, or perhaps from a place with a name derived from the tree name.
-It has also been suggested that some instances of the laboul name find their roots in the Old French word "boule" or "ball".
+It has also been suggested that some instances of the laboul name find their roots in the French word "boule," which means "ball."
 In this case the name was likely originally a nickname

 for someone of a rotund shape.
 La Boulaye is a commune in the Saône-et-Loire department in the region of Bourgogne in eastern France.
 Fort De La Boulaye, also known as Mississippi Fort, was a fort built by the French in 1700, to take control over the Mississippi.
 Native Americans forced the French to vacate the fort by 1707.